vikipedia/python-trainings/online_course/source/module2/problems.rst

   required.

 **Problem 3.2**
+  Write classes `PortFolio` and `Stock`.
+Choose appropriate names for instance variables and methods.

+  `PortFolio`
+   - has collection of few Stocks.
+   - PortFolio has name.
+   - From `PortFolio` you can ask for total value of portfolio.
+   - has a mechanism to get a stock of given symbol.
+   - PortFolio has a facility to save PortFolio to a CSV file.
+   - One can add new stocks to PortFolio.

+  Each `Stock` has
+   - symbol,
+   - value (index price)
+   - volume (number of shares of this stock).
+   - has a mechanism by which when printed it shows `Stock(symbol, value, volume)`
+   - has a mechanism to update value
-  Write classes `PortFolio` and `Stock`. `PortFolio` has collecton of few Stocks.
-Each `Stock` has symbol, value (index price) and volume (number of shares of this stock).
-On `PortFolio` you can ask for total value of portfolio. and PortFolio has a facility to save PortFolio to CSV file.
-Is it also possible write a `loader` function which when given this CSV file , can recreate new instance for PortFolio.
+   - has a mechanism to update volume

+  write a `loader` function which when given CSV file saved by `PortFolio`, can recreate new instance for PortFolio.

 Solutions
 =========